-I also hope that it’ll serve as a way to preserve the traditional Mediterranean recipes my daughter grows up with, so that someday I can pass them down to her when she’s no longer living at home with us – and hopefully by then she’ll have discovered that she actually loves vegetables (pray for me?)
+I also hope that this blog will serve as a way to preserve the traditional recipes my daughter grows up with so that someday I can pass them down to her when she’s no longer living at home with us – and hopefully by then she’ll have discovered that she actually loves vegetables (pray for me?)

-I wanted to make a blog featuring accessible, inexpensive recipes that are family-friendly and inspired by both our heritage and global travels, as well as providing meal and Mizrahi-inspired home styling inspiration for the holidays we celebrate.
+I wanted to make a blog featuring accessible, inexpensive recipes that are family-friendly, inspired by our heritage and global travels, and provide meal inspiration, gardening progress, and Sephardic-inspired home styling inspiration for the holidays we celebrate.
 The title of this blog is a nod to the dying art of ‘home economics’, inspired by a late nineteenth century cookbook by Eliza Acton, a British food writer and poet.

 It may be safely averred that good cookery is the best and truest economy, turning to full account every wholesome article of food, and converting into palatable meals what the ignorant either render uneatable or throw away in disdain.